1886 Stafford Opera House

 War Memorial Museum - Water Tower

 This building was built in 1883 as a water tower and stored the horse-drawn fire engine until 1912.
-The local United Daughters of the Confederacy chapter saved the structure and used it as their meeting hall and converted it to a museum in 1962.
+The United Daughters of the Confederacy chapter used it as their meeting hall and converted it to a museum in 1962.

 Located at 1120 Milam, Henry M. Ehrenwerth built this two-story commercial structure in 1873 using bricks from a local kiln.
 Designed for his mercantile store, it housed L.G.
 Smith’s Red Elk Saloon and Gambling Hall in the 1880s.
 In 1896 the building was purchased by James Ramsey, who operated a hardware, implement, and undertaking business.
 Mr. Ramsey’s son, Charles, sold the structure in 1925 to the hardware firm of Leo L., F. J. and Emil E. J. Untermeyer.